AliKHaliliT/Insight-Extractor-AI-Agent/README.md

 To conserve free credits, requests are rate-limited to 1 per minute, 60 per hour, and 100 per day.

 > ⚡ The quality, accuracy, and speed of analysis depend on the model you choose.
 For best results, use models with high context windows and reasoning capabilities (preferably adaptive reasoning).
 > 📂 Documents of any size are supported from the project side.
 However, your model must be able to handle them.
+> 📄 Currently, the agent is set to retry up to three times if it fails to generate a structured insight output.
+If it still cannot produce a proper response after three attempts, it will throw an error.
+Therefore, if an analysis takes longer than usual, it likely indicates that the model encountered a failure and the retry mechanism was triggered.
+This can occur for various reasons, including limitations in the model’s capabilities or the way the random seed was initialized for that specific session.

 ### You can explore output schemas in `insight_extractor_ai_agent/schemas` or view them [here](https://alikhalilit.github.io/Insight-Extractor-AI-Agent/).